 Note: As shown in Table 1 (see footnotes), not all indicators are available for all code types (scripting languages).
 For example, if the MetaTrader 4 code type is selected on the Evaluation Options tab prior to building, some indicators will be excluded from the build set and will not be included in the strategies.
 If a strategy previously built for TradeStation/MultiCharts includes one or more of these indicators and is then re-evaluated when the MetaTrader 4 code type has been selected, the resulting code will be invalid and will not compile in MetaTrader.
-Also, some indicators generate different values in different platforms, and Builder has been designed to duplicate these different results if evaluated under a different code type than was selected for building the strategy.
+Also, some indicators generate different values in different platforms, and Builder has been designed to duplicate these differences depending on the selected code type.
+For this reason, a strategy may produce different results if evaluated under a different code type than was selected for building the strategy.